dotnet/core/release-notes/9.0/preview/preview7/wpf.md

 **Please try out the new Fluent Themes, provide feedback on the overall experience, report any missing elements, and what we can fix moving forward [here.](https://github.com/dotnet/wpf/issues/new/choose)**

 ## Introduction of `AccentColor`s as `SystemColors`
-With the release of **Windows 10**, Accent color has become a key component for visual styling of various controls.
+With the release of Windows 10, **Accent Color** has become a key component for visual styling of various controls.
 This provides a visually consistent experience across apps by aligning with the system's theme.
 However, developers currently have no easy way to retrieve the various accent colors in their applications.
 The developers have to depend on undocumented APIs or create their own UISettings wrapper to access the Accent colors, but with the introduction of AccentColors and corresponding brushes in SystemColors, the developers will now have access to the system's accent colors and their variations.

 ### The following APIs are exposed
-1. **Colors:** The following `System.Windows.Media.Color` were introduced corresponding to the current system accent color and its primary, secondary and tertiary variations in Light and Dark mode.
+1. **Colors:** The following `System.Windows.Media.Color` are being introduced corresponding to the current accent color of the system and its primary, secondary and tertiary variations in both Light and Dark mode.
     ```cs
     AccentColor
     AccentColorLight1